 - Stay on top of conversations around topics that involve your business and your competitors – using one dashboard to keep track of it all.

-Steven Manuel is the lead creative strategist at Hammer Creative, a creative agency that handles video-game marketing for gaming companies.
-Even though the Hammer team primarily values an approach largely based around “building a personality and building attitude and getting into that emotional human connection over data,” Manuel does say using third-party companies who aggregate data for potential competitors can save you time and headache if you find the right one.
+Steven Manuel is the lead creative strategist at Hammer Creative, a creative agency that handles video game marketing for gaming companies.
+Even though the Hammer team primarily values an approach largely based around “building a personality and building attitude and getting into that emotional human connection over data,” Manuel does say using third-party companies who aggregate data for potential competitors can save you time and headaches if you find the right one.